Suprnova/Chunithm-Research/Charting.md

 TAP	9	288	9	4
 ```

 Below is what the gameplay for this section looks like.
-This will be broken down into each line of the .c2s file to see their corresponding patterns in gameplay.
+This will be broken down into each line of the excerpt above to see their corresponding patterns in gameplay.

 ![Demonstration of Cyaegha Excerpt](https://raw.githubusercontent.com/Suprnova123/Chunithm-Research/main/_assets/cyaegha%20example.gif)